clembou/github-requests/new-deployment-notes.md

 I try just uploading a zip file with all the npm install type commands already run.
 I then remove these commands from deploy.cmd and upload to azure.
 The ZipDeploy page is as https://tec-systems-issue-tracker.scm.azurewebsites.net/zipdeploy.
 You can just drag a zip file in to the file view bit.

 This works. woot!

+But then it stopped working for some strange reason.
+Literally while me and Polys were looking at it.

+This was fixed by changing the 'accept-encoding' header when proxying the GitHub api.
+The Request app client sends all requests for issues and suchlike to the request app backend.
+The back end then modifies the url and authorization and sends it on to the GitHub api.
+I think this is done to keep the client code simple, and using a standard method of authorisation (GitHub uses a slightly non standard oauth, with an "Authorization: "token: ..."' header, whereas the standard uses `Bearer` in place of `token`.
+When doing this proxying, it seems that the response was being compressed in a way that wasn't working.
+I don't know the details of this, but changing the 'accept-encoding' header to 'identity' corrects the problem.
+Identity means don't do any compression, so it will make the data transfer slower.
+Interesting this worked locally but didn't work on Azure, so maybe there is a different node version on Azure, which didn't support the relevant compression.

+The node version on the Azure AppService is meant to match that in packages.config, but that doesn't seem to work.
+Instead you can set the `WEBSITE_NODE_DEFAULT_VERSION` in the Application settings in the Azure portal and restart the app.
+Azure will use an npm version to match the node version.

+## Use the res-cloud domain

+Went in to App Service and set up a Custom Domain for res-cloud.
+This allows you to go the an http (eg unsecured) version of the site at the res-cloud domain.
+Because it is unsecured it won't work.

+Set up a certificate for the domain.
+There already was a certificate but it has to be in the same resource group as the app service.
+This is very hard to find out, and the error message is all about permissions.

+To sort this out need to export the certificate from the res-cloud resource group and then import it in to the App Service (in tec-systems resource group).
+Followed this articel to do so https://blogs.msdn.microsoft.com/appserviceteam/2017/02/24/creating-a-local-pfx-copy-of-app-service-certificate/

+This allowed me to see the website in https, at the custom domain.

+However at this point the website stopped being able to talk to GitHub properly, and so no longer works.
+It remains to no longer work if I go to the azurewebsites.net domain.
+I delete the domain name and ssl changes that I've made, and the website still doesn't work. hmmmm.

+Have set up the log stream in azure, need to add some more logging to the app , redeploy and see what is going on.

+## Emails

+I added the function app, but it doesn't seem to get called by anything.

+The github webhook goes to the main backend thing, and errors with "Service Timeout"

+Mon, 19 Mar 2018 18:34:11 GMT express:router dispatching POST /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT express:router query  : /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT express:router expressInit  : /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT express:router corsMiddleware  : /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT express:router initialize  : /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT express:router logger  : /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT express:router <anonymous>  : /api/github-webhooks
+Mon, 19 Mar 2018 18:34:11 GMT body-parser:json content-type "application/x-www-form-urlencoded"
+Mon, 19 Mar 2018 18:34:11 GMT body-parser:json skip parsing
+received web hook: issue_comment
+2018-03-19T18:34:11  PID[8152] Verbose     Received request: POST https://tec-systems-issue-tracker.azurewebsites.net/api/github-webhooks
+2018-03-19T18:34:11  PID[8152] Verbose     Received request: POST https://tec-systems-issue-tracker.azurewebsites.net/api/github-webhooks
+then stops ...